hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 ## Edit the tooling configuration files

+1. Open the package.json file *in the root of the Teams app*.
+1. Add the following scripts to the "scripts" object:

+    ```
+    "install:add-in": "cd add-in && npm install",
+    "build:add-in": "cd add-in && npm run build",
+    "build:add-in:dev": "cd add-in && npm run build:dev",
+    "build": "build:add-in && build:tab",
+    "postinstall": "install:add-in && install:tab"
+    ```

+    **NOTE**: There is no combined "start" script parallel to the combined "build" and "postinstall" scripts because simultaneous debugging of the tab app and the add-in is not currently supported.

-1. Open the package.json file in the add-in folder of the Teams tab app (not the add-in project, and not the root of the Teams app).
+1. Open the package.json file *in the add-in folder* (not the tab folder, and not the root of the Teams app).
 1. In the "config" object, change the "dev_server_port" value to `53000`.
 1. Several of the scripts in the "scripts" object have a `manifest.json` parameter.
 In each of these, change the parameter to `../build/AppPackage/manifest.local.json`.
 For example,